KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 Storing data is simple.
 Storing validated data coming from multiple parties is a bit more complicated.
 Because of that, we will break down the process by which KYVE stores it's data.

-## Saving data in rounds
+## Saving Data In Rounds

 Saving many data items or even a data stream is tricky.
 That's why we group data into bundles to store them more efficiently.
 This enables KYVE to validate multiple data items which are bundled up in a single validation round.
 With this method, we can break down a data stream into various rounds, making it easier to work with.
-A selected validator will collect data in each round, create a bundle, and submit it to the network.
+A validator [selected randomly](https://blog.kyve.network/kyve-fundamentals-article-1-the-hazards-of-poor-infrastructure-and-lack-of-trustless-data-d8aabe0c4f26) will collect data in each round, create a bundle, and submit it to the network.
 This marks the beginning of such a proposal round.

 In summary, in each proposal round one bundle gets proposed which consists of multiple data items and gets validated by letting other validators check the proposed bundle and vote accordingly.
 On-chain the votes are tallied and once the